 - lodge a bidder protest, under SPC's Procurement Policy

-- report allegations of potential fraud, abuse or misconduct, under SPC’s Managing Fraud and Corruption Policy
+- report allegations of potential fraud, abuse or misconduct, under SPC’s fraud and corruption framework (Chapter XI, Part H Manual of Staff Policies)

 - raise concerns and grievances about an SPC project and the impact it is having on an affected community or natural environment, under SPC’s Social and Environmental Policy

-- SPC staff and vendors who are ‘whistle-blowers’ are protected from retaliation under SPC’s Protection against Retaliation Policy
+- SPC staff and vendors who are ‘whistle-blowers’ are protected from retaliation under SPC’s Protection against Retaliation framework (Chapter XI, Part A, Section 5, Manual of Staff Policies)

 If a bidder involved in an SPC procurement process considers they were not treated fairly, or that SPC failed to properly follow the requirements of the Procurement Policy, then that bidder may lodge a protest.